Extended Industry Standard Architecture: Industry acceptance

-EISA's success was far from guaranteed.
-Dell was a notable clome maker that did not join the Gang of Nine.
+Olivetti included EISA in its Olivetti NetStrada 7000 (CONDOR) product which embraced multiple bus architectures, its Adaptec RAID Controller occupied an EISA slot that could be accessed by up to 4 of its Pentium Pro 200 CPUs concurrently.

+After not making it clear for its first year that the company would license Micro Channel at all, IBM had lost market share because of slow PS/2 sales and customers' reluctance to use MCA.
+It debuted the AT bus-based PS/2 Model 30 286 in Manhattan at the same time as the EISA announcement elsewhere in the city, 17 months after telling customers that the AT bus was obsolete.
+Resentment of IBM's behavior contributed to the EISA coalition's formation.

+The Gang of Nine's success with EISA was nonetheless uncertain.
+Some customers wished that a 32-bit bus had been available years earlier, and thought that IBM's rivals should now adopt MCA, for which almost 400 expansion cards were available by the time that EISA was introduced.
+Dell was a notable clone maker that did not join the Gang of Nine.
+A small number of other manufacturers, including Apricot, Dell, Research Machines, Tandy Corporation, and Olivetti adopted MCA, but only for part of their PC range.
+NCR Corporation adopted Micro Channel comprehensively - they designed and built high-performance personal computer, workstation and server platforms supporting it, including their own Micro Channel architecture-based logic componentry, including SCSI, graphics, networking, and audio.

 Many manufacturers, including those in the Gang of Nine, researched the possibility of using MCA.
 For example, Compaq actually produced prototype DeskPro systems using the bus.
 However, these were never put into production, and when it was clear that MCA had lost, Compaq allowed its MCA license to expire (the license actually cost relatively little; the primary costs associated with MCA, and at which the industry revolted, were royalties to be paid per system shipped).

 On the other hand, when it became clear to IBM that Micro Channel was dying, IBM actually licensed EISA for use in a few server systems.
 As a final jab at their competitor, Compaq (leader of the EISA consortium) didn't cash the first check sent by IBM for the EISA license.
 Instead, the check was framed and put on display in the company museum at Compaq's main campus in Houston, Texas.

+EISA itself did not last a decade, being eventually superseded by PCI.
+However, EISA's legacy was the backwards-compatible standard that ensured that existing software and peripherals would continue to be compatible, as opposed to IBM's MCA bus which would have made these all obsolete.
+This backwards-compatibility trend for other technological achievements made possible the PC boom of the 1990s, followed by the worldwide adoption of the Internet, and eventually mobile computing in smartphones and tablets.